romelperez/simple-organizer/SYSTEM_DESIGN.md

   with a counter of the number of tasks in list and a progress percentage in creation chronological ascending order.
 - [x] Should be able to create a new task with a name.
-- [x] Should be able to editor any task completation.
+- [x] Should be able to edit if a task is completed or not.
 - [x] Should be able to edit any task name.
 - [x] Should be able to delete any task.
 - [x] Should be able to list only uncompleted tasks.
-- [x] Should be able to complete all tasks.
+- [x] Should be able to complete all uncompleted tasks.
 - [x] Should be able to delete completed tasks.

 ## Functional Requirements